 5

 Fill the pita: Place the romaine and tomato on each pita.
-Add the shawarma chicken, the yogurt garlic sauce and the pickled parsnips to the pita.
+Add the shawarma chicken, the yogurt garlic sauce and the pickled turnips to the pita.

 6